arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 Here is a video doing that from scratch:
 <iframe width="100%" height="415" src="https://www.youtube.com/embed/l1L4jzDVKyE" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-***On the previous programs, we used local variables, remember to select the program's specific variables to be watched, or you will not see any data***
+***In the previous programs, we used local variables, remember to select the program's specific variables to be watched, or you will not see any data***

 ## Conclusion
 You have: